 If you have bad credit, then finding a loan of any kind can be difficult.
-Although it can be frustrating to secure a loan with bad credit, it is completely possible.
+However, although it can be frustrating to secure a loan with bad credit, it is entirely possible.

 One way to improve your chances of being approved for the loan you need is to provide collateral for the loan.
 Collateral has been around as long as people have been lending money to other people.

-The collateral you offer to the lender secures the loan in the event that you are unable to repay the debt.
+The collateral you offer to the lender secures the loan if you are unable to repay the debt.

 Some more traditional forms of collateral are your home or vehicle.
-However, you may be able to be approved for a personal loan by providing collateral in other ways.
+Generally, lenders accept cars as collateral only if you have a substantial amount of equity in your car.
+However, you may be able to get approved for a personal loan by providing collateral in other ways.

 Let’s dive into the best options to secure a loan with collateral if you have bad credit.

 Although you can get an unsecured personal loan without collateral, you may find it easier to get approved with poor credit if you provide collateral.
 You may also get a lower interest rate with collateral, but it will still probably be higher than if you had good or excellent credit.

 If you have decided that providing collateral is the best path for you, you have options.
 You can use your vehicle, savings account, or CD for some secured personal loans.
 The requirements for collateral will vary based on the lender and your unique situation.

 Here are a few of the best lenders that offer secured personal loans.

 Since 1912, OneMain Financial has been providing bad credit personal loans.
 Loan amounts range between $1,500 and $25,000 with a typical APR range between 25.10% and 36.00%